 Choosing a software application

-There are various packages that are available.
-The decision as to which to use will depend on various factors including ease of access, user friendliness, functions available, familiarity and permissions within an organisation.
+Various packages are available.
+The decision on which to use will depend on multiple factors, including ease of access, user-friendliness, available functions, familiarity and permissions within an organisation.

 |Zoom||Good range of functions including hand raising, chat, screen sharing, polling and breakout rooms User friendly Most people are familiar with Zoom Works well across a range of audience sizes||Breakout rooms are only available in pro package (cost) Software is not permitted by some organisations, requiring users to access via personal devices People have to know how to use functions such as chat Basic and entry level package limit audience size to 100 but this can be increased at further cost Users need to set up Zoom on their device prior to the session (very straightforward)|